-Kaitlin Kamalei Brandon, Founder of Colorful Pages
+Kaitlin Kamalei Brandon, Founder and Director of Colorful Pages

 I am a biracial woman of color: my dad is Native Hawaiian and my mom is White/Norwegian.
 I was born in Hawai’i, but spent most of my life in Seattle, Washington.
 I graduated the University of Washington and the Seattle Teacher Residency with my Masters in Teaching.
 Now, I am a Grades 2/3 ELA and Ethnic Studies teacher (“Ethnic Studies” is a self-designated title) and Ethnic Studies curriculum writer for Seattle Public Schools.
+In 2020, I was awarded the 2020 Teaching Tolerance Excellence in Teaching Award.

 Growing up, my parents ensured that I had access to many colorful pages that reflected my own Native Hawaiian identity, such as Popoki, the Hawaiian Cat.
 However, in my K-12 classrooms, those colorful pages were scarce and I faced discrimination and disenfranchisement.